wmrifenb/CarND-Vehicle-Detection/README.md

 ![png](output_16_5.png)

 The following cell defines the function 'process_frame'.
 This function makes use of the python list name 'heatmaps' which stores the heatmaps for several previous frames to the current frame being evaluated in the video data being processed.
-The process image function will add all of the heat maps in the list together and then threshold the summed heat map to eliminate spurious detections that only ocassionaly appear with respect to time.
+The process_frame function will add all of the heat maps in the list together and then threshold the summed heat map to eliminate spurious detections that only ocasionally appear with respect to time.

 The process frame function also superimposes the lane detection from the CarND-Lane-Detection project.